callmewhatuwant/age-secret-operator/README.md

 ### To Deploy on the cluster

-* if you wanna build the image by urself
+* If you wanna build the image by yourself.
-* I reccomend to use my prebuid images
+* I recommend to use my prebuilt images.

 **Build and push your image to the location specified by `IMG`:**